ocaml-multicore/multicoretests/README.md

 `(libraries qcheck-stm.sequential)` and the parallel mode similarly requires the dependency `(libraries qcheck-stm.domain)`.

+We have not released the test suite on the [opam repository](https://github.com/ocaml/opam-repository) at this point.
 The test suite can be built and run from a clone of this repository with the following commands:
 ```